ProactiveMobile: A Comprehensive Benchmark for Boosting Proactive Intelligence on Mobile Devices: Experiments

 \subsection{Ablation Study}

-To validate our training and output format (Recommendation + Function), we conducted an ablation study comparing it with variants that either omitted the recommendation or added an explicit Think step.
-The results in Table \ref{tab:l4_results} are decisive.
-Our chosen strategy achieves the highest SR (19.15\%), indicating that compelling the model to articulate a user-facing intent acts as an effective reasoning scaffold.
-Critically, formats trained without this textual recommendation (Function only and Think + Function) exhibit a catastrophic failure in safety, with False Trigger Rate (FTR) rates near 100\%.
+To validate our training and output format (Recommendation + Function), we conduct an ablation study comparing it with variants that either omit the recommendation or add an explicit Think step.
+The results in Table \ref{tab:l5_results} are decisive.
+Our chosen strategy achieves the highest SR (20.82\%), indicating that compelling the model to articulate a user-facing intent acts as an effective reasoning scaffold.
+Critically, formats trained without this textual recommendation (Function only and Think + Function) exhibit extremely poor safety behavior, with False Trigger Rate (FTR) rates near 100\%.
 This demonstrates that generating the intent is indispensable for teaching the model the crucial skill of when not to act.

 The study also reveals a crucial trade-off between SR and safety.
-While adding a Think step (Think + Recommendation + Function) slightly lowered SR, it drastically enhanced safety, slashing the FTR rate to a 2.21\%.
+While adding a Think step (Think + Recommendation + Function) significantly lowers SR, it drastically enhances safety, slashing the FTR rate to a 2.06\%.
 This highlights the Think step as a promising direction for building maximally safe agents.
 Nevertheless, our primary Recommendation + Function approach offers the best-performing balance between SR and reliability, thus validating our core design choice.
-Further ablation studies, including an analysis of the impact of different contextual dimensions, are detailed in Appendix.
+Further ablation studies, including an analysis of the impact of different contextual dimensions, are detailed in the Appendix.